ELNMNJ/VS-project/.vscode/README.txt

 operator :
 bt - better than
-bte - better than or equal
+ebt - equal to or better than
 eq - equal
 lt - less than
-lte - less than or equal
+elt - equal to or better than